baharmon/coastal-studio/README.md

 or it may explore how the program will retreat with rising relative sea level.

 ### Site model
+Each group will build a polymeric sand model their zoomed-in site.
+Consider using a hollow or inverse contour model to cast the sand model.
+Then sculpt the sand model with your designed topography.

 ### Illustrative plan